[updated 11 Nov 2025]

-Containers and containerisation in late 2025 have now moved beyond basic adoption to widespread usage in many / most operational environments.
-Indeed, it is no longer the preserve of the experimental or fast moving start up but is now the bread and butter of the well-established enterprise.
-This level of infiltration has been fuelled by multiple drivers including the adoption of serverless containers, the demand for multi-cloud architectures and the ever-growing impact of edge computing.
-In this blog we will look at the key containerisation trends in 2025, consider briefly the technology landscape and conclude by looking at the impact of AI and Machine Learning on the containerization world.
+By late 2025, containerization has moved decisively beyond basic adoption to become ubiquitous across operational environments.
+Indeed, it is no longer the preserve of the experimental or fast-moving startup but is now fundamental to the well-established enterprise.
+This widespread infiltration is fueled by multiple drivers, including the rise of serverless containers, the demand for resilient multi-cloud architectures, and the accelerating impact of edge computing.

 Key Trends in 2025